 If your child or the person to whom you are considering making a gift is in a lower tax bracket than you are, consider gifting securities (stocks, mutual funds, ETF’s) as opposed to cash.
 This is particularly true if you happen to hold securities that have appreciated in value and would result in a capital gain if you were to sell them.

-For taxpayers that are in the 22 percent marginal Federal income tax bracket (or higher), they will owe Federal capital gains tax of at least 15 percent when these appreciated securities are sold.
+For taxpayers who are in the 22 percent marginal Federal income tax bracket (or higher), they will owe Federal capital gains tax of at least 15 percent when these appreciated securities are sold.

-When considering gifting to individuals that may be in the 10 or 12 percent marginal Federal income tax bracket, consider gifting appreciated securities, which the person receiving the gift could then turn around and sell.
-If the person receiving the gift is in one of these lower tax brackets, he or she could sell the securities and the Federal capital gains rate could be 0 percent (depending on his/her overall income).
+When considering gifting to individuals who may be in the 10 or 12 percent marginal Federal income tax bracket, consider gifting appreciated securities, which the person receiving the gift could then turn around and sell.
+If the person receiving the gift is in one of these lower tax brackets, they could sell the securities and the Federal capital gains rate could be 0 percent (depending on their overall income).